clarencep/php7/README.md

 # About PHP7

-This is a PHP7 via ppa:ondrej/php
+This is a PHP7 via webstatic

 # Install

-`docker pull clarencep/php7`
+`docker pull clarencep/php7:centos7-php7.1`

 # Run

-`docker run -it clarencep/php7 php -v`
+`docker run -it clarencep/php7:centos7-php7.1 php -v`